ElliotKillick/Mido/README.md

 ## Want to save more time?

 Check out the `create-media.sh` script in [Qvm-Create-Windows-Qube](https://github.com/ElliotKillick/qvm-create-windows-qube/tree/master/windows)!
-Now complete with Mido Windows media creation tool *and* an answer file to go with each provided download.
+Now complete with Mido *and* an answer file to go with each provided download.
 With that you will be saving time in downloading Windows *and* installing it to a VM.
 This is all very well-tested and could easily save you many hours of time over doing it manually.
 I tend to reinstall my Windows VMs quite often because they tend to get slow over time and so a refresh always helps.

 ## How secure is it *really*?